alammehtab/alammehtab/README.md

 ## 🚀 Quick Overview

 - 🔭 I’m currently working on MERN and React Native.
-- 🌱 I’m currently learning Web3.0
+- 🌱 I’m currently learning ai and data science
 - 💬 Ask me about anything tech-related, I'm here to help!
 - 📫 How to reach me: mehtaba728@gmail.com
 - 😄 Pronouns: He